 The number 1 reason for young people carrying knives is fear we must make our youth feel secure..

-Forces registered 37,443 offences involving a knife or sharp instrument in the year ending September 2017 – the highest tally since comparable records started in the 12 months to March 2011.
+Police-recorded murders involving a knife or sharp instrument in the 12 months to March 2021.

 The “shocking” statistics came as police numbers over the same 12 months hit historic lows.